 A Mansi ski trail showed the way for a while, however, poor weather conditions made it difficult to see the path.
 They deviated further and higher than they should have gone.
 Instead of heading back down to the valley where they would have had more safety amongst the trees, they decided to set up camp on the ridge.
 The elevation: 3,540 feet.

 The Group Never Returns

 Then expert trackers joined the search.
 The rescue team included the indigenous Mansi people who identified the skiers’ previous campsite located next to the Auspii River.
 On February 25 (or the 26th), another group of searchers followed barely discernable ski tracks from the river.
 Boris Slobtsov, Mikhail Sharavin, and Ivan Pashin skied along the pass where they discovered an abandoned campsite.
-Initially, they found a tent.
-Only small portions of it poked out from the snow, but the items inside the tent confirmed that it belonged to members of the Dyatlov group.
+Only small portions of the tent poked out from the snow, but it contained almost all of the students’ personal items.

-Oddly, there were three cuts measuring 12.6 inches, 16.5 inches, and 35 inches in the canvas of the right side of the roof.
-The analysis determined that someone had cut the tent open with a knife from the inside.
+Oddly, there were three primary cuts measuring 12.6 inches, 16.5 inches, and 35 inches in the canvas of the right side of the roof.
+The analysis determined that the cuts had come from the inside.
 Investigators wondered if the skiers had crawled out through the holes and why.

 Inside the tent, they found nine pairs of boots, plus three felt boots, padded and fur jackets, parkas, axes, blankets, hats, socks, food, cooking items, and other belongings.
 Eight pairs of skis lay near the tent.
 They also found rolls of film and diaries that helped investigators recreate the group’s movements up until the last day they were alive – probably February 1 or 2.